-A committed relationship is one where the partners want to persist in the relationship for the long term, are emotionally and psychologically involved, and wherein partners are dependent on each other (Rusbult et al., 1998, 2012).
+A committed relationship is one where the partners want to persist in the relationship for a long term, are emotionally and psychologically involved, and wherein they are dependent on each other (Rusbult et al., 1998, 2012).
 Interdependence theory of relationship holds that commitment is strengthened by the amount of satisfaction derived, whereas it weakens when the potential alternative partners are perceived better than the primary partners (Thibaut & Kelley, 1959).
 Rusbult and colleagues (1980, 2012) in their investment model emphasized the notion that commitment, along with satisfaction and availability of alternatives, is also affected by mutual investment that binds the couples together.
-The nature of the committed relationship is unambiguous and based on trust; research shows that, people who are in a committed relationship not only get positive relationship benefits but also show fewer depressive symptoms, and few alcohol problems than singles (Whitton et al., 2013)
+The nature of the committed relationship is unambiguous and based on trust; research shows that, people who are in a committed relationship not only get positive relationship benefits but also show fewer depressive symptoms, and alcohol problems than singles (Whitton et al., 2013)

 Non-committed relationships, on the other hand, are relationships without any long-term psychological attachment, less emotional involvement, and more sexual involvement (Machia et al., 2020; Olmstead et al., 2017).
 Friends with benefits (Fahs & Munger, 2015; Machia et al., 2020; Olmstead et al., 2017), casual partners (Shulman et al., 2019), etc., are some terms used to describe non-committed relationships.
-Generally, a relationship moves from a non-committed stage to a committed stage, however, not necessarily every non-committed relationship turns to a committed one.
+Generally, a relationship moves from a non-committed stage to a committed stage, however, not every non-committed relationship necessarily turns to a committed one.

 The basic difference between committed and non-committed relationships thus lies in the perceived clarity about the relationship between its nature and future.
 Clarity, intimacy, and commitment are positive markers of change in relationship quality where romantic relationships have been defined and are not ambiguous (Knopp et al., 2020).
 Studies have also shown differences between committed romantic relationships and casual dating relationships about finding sexual alternatives and addiction to social networking sites (Abbasi, 2019).
-Studies suggests more communication, satisfaction, and increased commitment in committed relationships than in friends with benefits/ non-committed relations (Collins & Horn, 2019).
-Therefore, it can be inferred that not only does the nature of the relationship varies in a committed or non-committed but the individual, as well as relationship wellbeing also differs.
+Studies suggest more communication, satisfaction, and increased commitment in committed relationships than in friends with benefits/ non-committed relations (Collins & Horn, 2019).
+Therefore, it can be inferred that not only does the nature of the relationship varies in a committed or non-committed relationship, but the individual and relationship wellbeing also differs.

 Gender Differences in Online Romance

-Online dating offers a connection that can be easily formed and dissolved quickly without costing much to both sides, it also allows to maintain initial anonymity (Žakelj, 2014) which explains the extensive use of the internet for online dating by its users.
+While online dating offers a connection that can be easily formed and dissolved without costing much to both sides, it also allows maintaining initial anonymity (Žakelj, 2014) which explains the extensive use of the internet for online dating by its users.
 For example, 23% of U.S adults agreed to have met their spouse online (Smith & Duggan, 2013).
 Due to its utility component, both men and women readily embrace the world of online dating to find a new date, short flirt, or even a long-term companion (Abramova et al., 2016).
-The statistics can vary for different age groups but the readily use of various dating sites (Tinder, OkCupid, eHarmony) by both genders suggests a strong interest of both the parties in initiating and forming romantic interactions (Sautter et al., 2010).
-However, gender differences are prevalent in relationship behaviors with men as compared to women being more likely to have tried forming new relationships online (Harris & Aboujaoude, 2016).
-A systematic review by Abramova et al. (2016) on the gender difference in online dating concluded that men are more active on online dating platforms than women and, are mostly motivated by short-term romantic pleasures.
+The statistics can vary for different age groups but the ready use of various dating sites (Tinder, OkCupid, eHarmony) by both genders suggests a strong interest of both the parties in initiating and forming romantic interactions (Sautter et al., 2010).
+However, gender differences are prevalent in relationship behaviors with men as compared to women, who are more likely to have tried forming new relationships online (Harris & Aboujaoude, 2016).
+A systematic review by Abramova et al. (2016) on the gender difference in online dating concluded that men are more active on online dating platforms than women and are mostly motivated by short-term romantic pleasures.
 While men are more attracted by physical appearances online, females prefer men’s breadwinning capabilities and socio-economic status over attractiveness.
 Men are also more likely to initiate contacts, and, lie about their relationship status and goals online (Abramova et. al., 2016).